 By Cathy from Plainfield, IL

 It's that time of year when you take your dog out and it's muddy outside.
 They usually get pretty muddy, so have a box of baby wipes handy.
-They make quick clean up of the muddy dogs feet, legs, and whatever else is muddy.
-They not only come clean, but the smell good.
-Also, the baby wipes are good for their coat.
+They make quick clean up of the muddy dog's feet, legs, and whatever else is muddy.

 Go to your local Dollar Store and pick up a silicone basting brush.
 This brush is excellent.
 I have 2 dogs, a Shepherd Lab and Jack Russel, that both shed quite a bit of hair.
 I have found that the silicone brush works the best.
 I even keep one in the car.